Explore Georgia Tours

 Return to Tbilisi.
 Final bath or treatment.
 Departure feeling renewed.

-Estimated Cost: $2,500-4,000 per person (comprehensive wellness program)
+Estimated Cost: $2,500-4,000 per person (full wellness program)

 Practical Tips for Wellness Travelers